 At least sixty-five million people live with epilepsy worldwide.
 Eighty-percent of these live in low- and middle-income countries where treatment gaps are over 75% (in sub-Saharan Africa, treatment gaps can exceed 90%).
 Lack of specialists for diagnosis, poor availability of diagnostic equipment and low access to anti-epileptic drugs are barriers to successful treatment of the disorder.
 Individuals, families, and communities are affected by severe social stigma, loss of education, employment discrimination, loss of income, and sometimes violence and death.
 Yet this condition can be successfully treated with medication around 70% of the time.
 Epilepsy is often comorbid with psychiatric conditions such as depression and anxiety.
 Our expanded charitable purpose now includes programs in psychiatry.

-Our approach to the problems of untreated epilepsy is to fund training programs for healthcare professionals (physicians, neurodiagnostic technicians, and community health workers) to build capacity for diagnosis, to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of psychiatric and anti-epileptic medications.
+Our approach to the problems of untreated epilepsy is to fund training programs for healthcare professionals (physicians, neurodiagnostic technicians, and community health workers) to build capacity for diagnosis, to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of psychiatric and anti-epileptic medications (for patients and research).
 We are also interested in innovative ways to solve problems through task shifting, telehealth and research.

 We are always happy to begin a conversation with organizations and individuals who share our mission to reduce treatment gaps for epilepsy and psychiatric disorders in under-resourced areas of the world.
 And while we are a funder of epilepsy programs, we also seek the support of larger funders for new programs to accelerate our ability to meet the diagnosis and treatment needs of the millions of people with untreated epilepsy in under-resourced areas.